jamesNicholasRyan/Battleships/README.md

 ```

 # Conclusion

+## Key learnings
+I thoroughly enjoyed creating Battleships.
+I enjoyed applying my new skills in; JavaScript array functions, the use of Classes and their hereditary abilities and understanding how the DOM works without any font-end frameworks.
+There were many challenges, which I outline below, however, I was excited to expand on my knowledge of pathfinding and applying it to a project like this one.

+I also learnt the importance of planning when developing software.
+It was interesting pseudo coding out the plan before starting any code, whilst helping in the workflow, this really helped to expand and exercise my new knowledge of JavaScript.

+Having learnt more since this project was completed, there are a few things I would change.
+One aspect, which may not change the functionality of the code itself but is rather a best practice method, would be to neaten the code and separate the components into different files.
+This would aid in any potential collaboration or review from other people.

 ## Challenges
 - Figuring out how to compute the AIs directional logic was a challenge.
 I initially had the computer attack in one direction until they *MISSED*, however, this ran into trouble when the computer was attacking the edges of the board.
 I finally settled with a direction-finder function that could be called anywhere.